diogojc/diogojc.github.io/_posts/2020-12-29-insights-platform.md

 Below are some real examples, from my experience, on how organizations fail to empower their workforce to make better decisions using data.

 As an employee, I understand a part of my organization business and I need to look at relevant data.
 I quickly discover, that data is stored away in a database protected by IT.
-After I build a business case and convince someone for access I get an SAP database export with terms and relationships I do not understand, I reach out to SAP admins to understand them.
+After I build a business case and convince someone for access I get a database export with terms and relationships I do not understand, I reach out to DB admins.
 After four months I'm finally looking at data I can understand.

 > ... data is stored away in a silo ...
-I get an SAP database export with terms and relationships I do not understand ... after four months I'm finally looking at data I can understand.
+I get an  database export with terms and relationships I do not understand ... after four months I'm finally looking at data I can understand.

 As an employee, I have relevant data but need tools (and compute) to analyze it.
 I find through a colleague, they are using a tool that would fit my needs.
 Their setup took three months and spanned licensing, infrastructure, security controls and a lot of meetings with IT.
 I would have to go through the same, so I just use a trial version of the tool on my laptop.